scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 * [Create bastion server]() // TODO: Create a new document

 ## Step 5.
-Preparing custom values file of Helm
+Prepare custom values file of Helm

 You need to configure your custom values file for Helm Chart of Scalar DB Server based on your environment (e.g., access information of the database you created in **Step 2**).
 Please refer to the following document for more details.